DannyFGitHub/Australian-Vaccines-Reported-Adverse-Effects/README.md

 In the name of all researchers out there, we are providing a WIP export from the beginning of time to the most current date possible of Australian COVID-19 vaccines adverse events data that we could find on the DAEN site.

-We were able to locate 3 out of 4 approved vaccine data on the DAEN site.
+We were able to locate 4 approved vaccine data on the DAEN site.
 These include:

 ### SpikeVax